-Addiction is much more than dependence on a substance that needs drug rehab to cure, though it encompasses that as well.
+Addiction is much more than dependence on a substance that needs a drug rehab such as Sivana Rehab to cure, though it encompasses that as well.
 It can also be a behaviour that is addictive.
 For instance, gambling can become an addiction – something that is pleasurable to you, but you can’t stop doing – as can shopping or sex.

 When you are addicted to something it interferes with your normal life.
 You want to do it and continue to do it to the extent that other responsibilities that are part of your life are neglected.
 For instance, shopping and gambling addictions are carried on even if you don’t have enough money.
 The addict will find ways to getting the money, such as doing without other things and making their family go without.
 Or they may sell off things that are important or even turn to crime in order to get the money to support their habit.